carlesfernandez/docker-pybombs-gnsssdr/README.md

 - Administration tools that are especially useful in the context of Docker.
 - Mechanisms for easily running multiple processes, without violating the Docker philosophy.
-- It only consumes about 10 MB of RAM.
+- Reduced footprint on RAM.

 If you still have not done so,
 [install Docker](https://docs.docker.com/get-started/#set-up-your-docker-environment)